 MsgBox "Error Ignored", vbInformation, "Ignore Window"

-- Then after selecting the Abort button we will get the Information MsgBox below with the title Abort Windows.
+- Click Abort to see the Information MsgBox below with the title Abort Window.

-- If we select Retry from the main message box, we will get another Information MsgBox title named Retry Window.
+- If you select Retry, you will get another Information MsgBox named Retry Window.

-- If we select Ignore from the initial message box, we will get another Information MsgBox title named Ignore Window.
+- If you select Ignore, you will see another Information MsgBox named Ignore Window.

 Different Types of MsgBox Icons in Excel VBA